nayakmk/nayakmk.github.io/_posts/2023-06-11-reactive-java-side-effects-operators-with-example.md

     .subscribe();
 ```

+### `doOnComplete`

-3. `doOnComplete`: The `doOnComplete` operator allows you to perform an action when the stream completes successfully.
+The `doOnComplete` operator allows you to perform an action when the stream completes successfully.

 ```java
 Flux.range(1, 5)